Contact Us

 at graduation with her daughter Daniela

 Ilia Guzmán is a 2019 Mi Esperanza sewing course graduate.
 She is married with five children and one granddaughter.
-Her daughter, Daniela, is a long-time Mi Esperanza friend and one of our jewelry artisans.
-She encouraged her mom to enroll in the course.
+Her daughter, Daniela, is a longtime Mi Esperanza friend and an assistant teacher at the Mi Esperanza child learning center.

 When asked about her experience as a student, Ilia said, “It was an amazing opportunity.
-I learned a lot of new things.
+I learned many new things.
 I can now help my husband in his tailors’ shop, where I finish all the details on the pants he makes.
 Doing this helps our business, and I am contributing to the family's income.
 I can now improve my home!
-I make curtains, bedsheets, masks, and many other things for my family and me.
+I make curtains, bed sheets, masks, and many other items for my family and myself.
 The more I practice, the better I become.
 My granddaughter goes to school wearing uniforms made with my own hands!”

 Daniela said about her mom, “I love that my mom took the time to take the course.
-Because of her time at Mi Esperanza, she has developed more self-esteem.
+Due to her time at Mi Esperanza, she has developed greater self-esteem.
 Her new skills and abilities have given her more confidence.
 I am immensely proud of her.”

-Ilia is a beautiful example of a senior woman realizing a dream of education and employment.
+Ilia is a beautiful example of a senior woman who has realized her dream of education and employment.
 Welcoming women like Ilia is a gift for women who have always dreamt of being educated and able to work.
 They are beyond grateful to help their families move ahead and have a better life.
+I am more independent and proud that she can generate her own income.

 Lindis Cuella